GotenJBZ/discepto/README.md

 ### Environment variables
 ```
-DEBUG: when `true`, reload html templates every request
+DISCEPTO_DEBUG: when `true`, reload html templates every request
-DATABASE_URL: you know
+DISCEPTO_DATABASE_URL: you know
-PORT: you know.
+DISCEPTO_PORT: you know.
 Default is 23495
-SESSION_KEY: key used to encrypt cookies
+DISCEPTO_SESSION_KEY: key used to encrypt cookies
 ```